 The RNS (responsive neurostimulation) system features a tiny device, implanted under your scalp, that can prevent seizures when they are about to happen.
 This advanced technology allows our specialists to program the device to sense when you are about to have a seizure.
 The device then gently stimulates the area of your brain where your seizures tend to start.
 It also collects information that can help our team better understand your seizures and find ways to prevent them.

-Resective surgery removes the part of your brain that is causing your seizures, so you can live as seizure-free as possible.
+Resective surgery, also known as craniotomy, removes the part of your brain that is causing your seizures, so you can live as seizure-free as possible.
 Our neurosurgeons are highly skilled in these procedures and have helped thousands of people.
 In a lesionectomy, only the lesion—the damaged or abnormally functioning section—is removed.
 In a temporal lobectomy, part of the temporal lobe—on either side of the brain above the ear—is removed, without damaging the part that controls movement, sensation, memory or speaking.

 Intracranial electoencephalography (iEEG), is a type of electrophysiological monitoring that uses electrodes placed directly on the exposed surface of the brain to record electrical activity.
 This procedure can help physicians better determine what part of the brain is causing epileptic seizures.